Book Book Your Stay

 Travel south on I-15 to Cedar City, then climb east on Highway 14.
 If Duck Creek is part of a longer Utah road trip, many guests pair this route with Bryce Canyon or Highway 89 and turn the transfer day into part of the adventure.

-Arrival Planning
+Arrival planning

 Set your GPS to Duck Creek Village Inn, 815 East Hwy 14, Duck Creek Village, UT 84762.
 Cell service can be thinner once you leave Cedar City, so download directions in advance and keep an eye on afternoon weather, especially during monsoon season and winter storms.